 Each year, The Graduate School holds a ceremony to honor doctoral graduates and celebrate the successful completion of their studies.
 The hooding ceremony is in addition to and does not replace the university-wide commencement.

 Students are encouraged to invite friends and family members to the hooding ceremony.
 Tickets are required for the ceremony and reception.
-The Graduate School sent information about ticket distribution to graduates early in the spring term.
-RSVPs are closed and all tickets have been claimed.
+The Graduate School will send information about ticket distribution to graduates early in the spring term.

 Note: Official Ph.D. diplomas will be distributed during the hooding ceremony.
-If you are not attending the ceremony, you can pick up your diploma at The Graduate School between May 14 and May 18, 8:30 a.m. to 5:00 p.m.
+If you are not attending the ceremony, you can pick up your diploma at The Graduate School the week after commencement, 8:30 a.m. to 5:00 p.m., beginning on May 14.
 You must show your student ID at pickup.

 2018 Hooding Ceremony